-I have a green metal box full of my grandmother’s hand-written recipes.
-When I need some baking inspiration, I love to look through it and see what jumps out at me.
+I have a green metal box full of my grandmother’s handwritten recipes.
+She loved baking, too, so it’s packed with lots of great baking recipes.
+When I find myself needing some baking inspiration, I love to look through it and see what jumps out at me.

 Never one to shy away from pecans, I dove in and made a new favorite cake packed with pecans and a hint of cinnamon.
 It proved to be a perfect complement to a simple, sweet banana icing.
 And, of course, I couldn’t resist serving it on one of my grandmother’s cake stands.
 Beautiful, isn’t it?